A two-level distributed algorithm for nonconvex constrained optimization: A Key Reformulation and A Two-level Algorithm

 As analyzed in the previous section, since directly applying ADMM to a distributed formulation of the general constrained nonconvex problem \eqref{formulation: generic} cannot guarantee convergence without using the relaxation scheme in \cite{jiang2019structured}, we want to go beyond the standard ADMM framework.
 We propose two steps for achieving this.
 The first step is taken in this subsection to propose a new reformulation, and the second step is taken in the next subsection to propose a new two-level algorithm for the new reformulation.

 We consider the following reformulation of \eqref{formulation: generic}

-There is no doubt that problems \eqref{formulation: generic} and \eqref{formulation: slack} are equivalent to each other.
 The idea of adding a slack variable $z\in \R^m$ has two consequences.
 The first consequence is that the linear coupling constraint $Ax+B\bar{x}+z=0$ now has three blocks, and the last block is an identity matrix $I_m$, whose image is the whole space. {Given any ${x}$ and $\bar{x}$, we can always let $z = -Ax-B\bar{x}$ to make the constraint satisfied.
 The second consequence is that the artificial constraint $z=0$ can be treated separately from the coupling constraint.} Notice that a direct application of ADMM to problem \eqref{formulation: slack} still does not guarantee convergence since Conditions 1 and 2 are not satisfied yet.
 So it is necessary to separate the linear constraints into two levels.
 If we ignore $z=0$ for the moment, existing techniques in ADMM analysis can be applied to the rest of the problem.
 Since we want to utilize the unconstrained optimality condition of the last block, we can relax $z=0$.
 This observation motivates us to choose ALM.
 To be more specific, consider the problem

 which is obtained by dualizing constraint $z=0$ with $\lambda^k\in \R^m$ and adding a quadratic penalty $\frac{\beta^k}{2}\|z\|^2$ with $\beta^k>0$.
-The augmented Lagrangian term $(\lambda^k)^\top z+ \frac{\beta^k}{2}\|z\|^2$ can be viewed as an objective function in variable $z$, which is not only Lipschitz differentiable but also strongly convex.
-Problem \eqref{formulation: inner} can be solved by a three-block ADMM in a distributed way when the separable structure is available.
-Notice that the first order optimality condition of problem \eqref{formulation: inner} at a stationary solution $({x}^{k}, \bar{x}^{k}, z^{k}, y^{k})$ is
+The augmented Lagrangian term $\langle \lambda^k, z\rangle+ \frac{\beta^k}{2}\|z\|^2$ can be viewed as an objective function in variable $z$, which is not only Lipschitz differentiable but also strongly convex.
+Problem \eqref{formulation: inner} can be solved by a three-block ADMM in a distributed fashion when a separable structure is available.
+Notice that the first-order optimality condition of problem \eqref{formulation: inner} at a stationary solution $({x}^{k}, \bar{x}^{k}, z^{k}, y^{k})$ is

-However, such a solution may not necessarily satisfy primal feasibility $Ax+B\bar{x}=0$, which is the only difference with the optimality condition \eqref{condition: stationary} (note that \eqref{condition: innerStationary3} is analogous to the dual feasibility in variable $z$ in the KKT condition).
-Fortunately, the ALM offers a scheme to drive the slack variable $z$ to zero by updating $\lambda$: